UrDHT/DroidUrDHT/README.md

 This is really REALLY messy and badly organized... it needs to be torn apart and redone.
 This is motly just for me to learn a bit and test things out and is not meant for any sort of production use.
 Mostly I am cutting corners because I need it to be finished in about a day and a half. you have been warned

+also... hypocritically... this is really not well documentented currently.

 Source is here: app/src/main/java/net/glidr/urdht_test

 Hashing ... done